How to design an advanced price slider in your interactive prototypes

 - Add an image widget above your slider and your desired upload an image or logo.
 You can add also add text below the image, as in the example.

-Now that all the elements have all been placed in the canvas and correctly positioned, it’s time to add interaction to your prototype.
+Now that all the elements have all been placed in the canvas and correctly positioned, it’s time to add events to your prototype.
 The event that will control the custom slider icon movement will be an “On Drag” + “Move”.

 Follow these steps to create the event: